imefisto/psr-swoole-native/README.md

 # psr-swoole-native
-Get PSR components from Swoole
+Get PSR request from Swoole request and allow merging a PSR response into the Swoole response.

+See how to use it in the examples folder.